 (2 credits, alternate years, consult department) This course provides the guidelines, procedures and ethics established and practiced by professional stage managers.
-Students practice these skills through class projects and the development of a prompt book
+Students practice these skills through class projects and the development of a prompt book.

-THE 215 - Acting
+THE 215 - Acting I: Introduction to Acting

-(4 credits) A study of the theoretical framework of the craft of acting.
+(4 credits) A practical approach to the basics of the acting craft, and the development of an individual artistic process.